Arjuuuu07/Lucknow-Flood-Forecasting-ML/README.md

 - [ ] Integration of real-time IMD rainfall API for live forecasting
 - [ ] Expansion to other Uttar Pradesh districts with region-specific inflow networks
 - [ ] Multi-day ahead forecasting (predicting flood risk 3–5 days in advance)
+- [ ] IMD data set is not reliable 100%

 ---